10 Unbelievable Facts About Whales That Will Blow Your Mind

-The baleen whales, including humpbacks and blue whales, have fibrous 'baleen' plates in their mouths instead of teeth.
+The baleen whales, including humpback, blue and other whales, have fibrous 'baleen' plates in their mouths instead of teeth.
 These plates help them filter out and consume huge quantities of krill, plankton, and crustaceans.

 The Toothed Whales

-In contrast, toothed whales such as orcas, belugas, and sperm whales have teeth that enable them to feed on larger prey like fish and squid.
+In contrast, toothed whales such as orcas, beluga whales, and sperm whales have teeth that enable them to feed on larger prey like fish and squid.